othmanalbahri1/prioritymatrix/README.md

 # Adding tasks:
 Clicking on Do now, Delegate, Schedule, or Eliminate opens a text file to enter your tasks.
 Edit as desired and save it (you can use any UTF-16 characters such as check marks or empty boxes).
 It should update the relevant quadrant automatically.

+# Always on Desktop
+To keep PriorityMatrix stuck to the Desktop, right click on it (after it's been loaded): Settings -> Poisition -> On Desktop

 # Cloud syncing:
 You can sync tasks across devices by installing the portable version of Rainmeter on a cloud folder (eg Onedrive).
 To launch Rainmeter on startup in this case follow [this guide](https://www.howtogeek.com/208224/how-to-add-programs-files-and-folders-to-system-startup-in-windows-8.1).